Introduction

 The Evolution of Wood Drying

-These advancements aim not only to enhance the quality and durability of wood products but also to address environmental concerns by reducing energy consumption and waste.
+These enhancements not only aim to boost the quality and longevity of wood products but also seek to mitigate environmental impacts by lowering energy consumption and minimizing waste.

 Innovations in Drying Technology